 How to Measure Product-Market Fit

-There are many, many metrics we can go into here, but we’ll go over the main three:
+However, there are many, many metrics we can go into here.
+In short, we’ll go over the main three:

 Net Promoter Score (NPS)

-It can be applied to anything—product, features, stores, web pages, customer service.
-And by improving it, you can improve customer loyalty and, in that, expand your brand.
+Moreover, it can be applied to anything—product, features, stores, web pages, customer service.
+And so, by improving it, you can improve customer loyalty and, in that, expand your brand.

 The NPS is based on this survey question: “On a scale [of 1-10], how likely are you to recommend this [product/service/experience] to a friend or colleague?”